alessandrochetta/staticGraphGenerator/README.md

 # staticGraphGenerator
-The project aim is to analyze C++ static class structure and represent it graphically -- Visit the wiki to have a detailed idea of what is the project workflow
+The project aim is to analyze C++ static class structure and represent it graphically -- Visit the wiki to to figure out how the system works

 Main languages:
 - Python - parser.py - the parser